Categories

 There are a bunch of ways to evaluate the artistic achievement of a film.
 One of them is to ask how easy it is to make a list of the ten best scenes in the movie.
 Are there even ten scenes you can remember in most movies?
 On this metric, Saltburn is one of the best movies of the year.
 You can come up with ten bangers without really trying,* and could probably get twice that far if you put your mind to it.

 Saltburn is a season of a CW drama packed into two hours, R-rated and smut-flavored without actually being too smutty.
 A Separate Peace gets the Riverdale treatment.
 Blissfully idiotic teen melodrama set to arch, indulgent filmmaking.
-It is trash, readers, and I loved it.
+It is trash, readers, and I love it.

 This is the second film by Emerald Fennell, following Promising Young Woman, which made the mistake of being a message movie.
 Fennell clearly has the chops to make something colorful and fun and pulpy, but instead made an oddly toothless #MeToo quasi-satire.
 I’m so glad she opted for something less preachy this time around: It’s hard to have a good time when your story is a 90-minute rant about systemic rape culture.